MerelyAPseudonym/spacemacs/contrib/osx/README.md

 ## Description

 Spacemacs is not just emacs+vim.
-It can have OSX keybindings too!
+It can have OS X keybindings too!
-This layer globally defines common OSX keybindings. ⌘ is set to `super` and ⌥ is set to `meta`.
+This layer globally defines common OS X keybindings. ⌘ is set to `super` and ⌥ is set to `meta`.
 Aside from that, there's nothing much, really.